Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 }
 ```

 The next two functions will affect the player's health.
-The `ReceivePointDamage` funciton will run each time the player interacters with an element that calls the `ApplyPointDamage` function.
+The `ReceivePointDamage` function will run each time the player interacts with an element that calls the `ApplyPointDamage` function.
 In our example we'll create a fire actor later on that will run `ApplyPointDamage`.
-In our `ReceivePointDamage` function we are simply toggling our `bCanBeDamaged` bool to trigger our invincibility, toggleing our `redFlash` bool to trigger the animation, running the `UpdateHealth` function with the `Damage` value passed through as a parameter, and then calling `DamageTimer` to revert the `bCanBeDamaged` bool back to `true`.
-The `UpdateHealth` function immedietly changes and clamps the `Health` value then it sets `PreviousHealth` and `HealthPercentage`.
+In our `ReceivePointDamage` function we are simply toggling our `bCanBeDamaged` bool to trigger our invincibility, toggling our `redFlash` bool to trigger the animation, running the `UpdateHealth` function with the `Damage` value passed through as a parameter, and then calling `DamageTimer` to revert the `bCanBeDamaged` bool back to `true`.
+The `UpdateHealth` function immediately changes and clamps the `Health` value then it sets `PreviousHealth` and `HealthPercentage`.

 #### ReceiveDamage and UpdateHealth
 ```cpp